honest comparison

 Total cost of ownership

-WellnessLiving doesn't publish pricing publicly; the published path is to request a quote with details about studio size, feature needs, and integrations.
-Operator-reported pricing from Capterra reviews and public case studies clusters in these ranges: Starter tiers around $69-$99/month for solo or very small operations; standard tiers around $129-$199/month for typical small-mid-market studios; higher tiers around $249-$399/month for studios needing the full feature suite including branded app and advanced marketing automation.
-Onboarding fees typically range from $300-$1,500 depending on configuration depth and migration scope.
-Payment processing on WellnessLiving's embedded payments runs bundled rates that typically include a 0.3-0.6% markup over the direct Stripe rate, meaning for a studio doing $200,000/year in card volume, the bundled-processing markup costs approximately $600-$1,200/year above what direct Stripe Connect Standard would cost.
-For a typical 3-instructor boutique studio, the all-in WellnessLiving cost (subscription + onboarding amortised + bundled-processing markup) lands in the $2,500-$4,000/year range.
-Junocal Studio at $99/month with Stripe Connect Standard direct is $1,188/year all-in.
-The price gap is meaningful (roughly 2.1x to 3.4x) and proportional to the feature-breadth gap: studios that need WellnessLiving's full feature surface get value for the higher cost; studios that don't are paying for unused capability.
+WellnessLiving publishes its pricing.
+The tiers: Starter at $69/month (one staff member), Business at $199/month (unlimited staff, with a promotional $39/month 'save 80% for two months' offer running through June 2026), BusinessPro at $349/month (promo $69, adding the white-label Achieve client app), and an Enterprise tier on a call-us basis.
+Onboarding fees typically apply on top, ranging from $300-$1,500 depending on configuration depth and migration scope.
+Payment processing on WellnessLiving's embedded payments runs bundled rates that typically include a markup over the direct Stripe rate, meaning for a studio doing $200,000/year in card volume, the bundled-processing markup costs several hundred dollars a year above what direct Stripe Connect Standard would cost.
+For a typical 3-instructor boutique studio on the Business tier, the all-in WellnessLiving cost (subscription + onboarding amortised + bundled-processing markup) lands in the $2,800-$4,000/year range.
+Junocal Studio at $29/month with Stripe Connect Standard direct is $350/year all-in.
+The price gap is meaningful and proportional to the feature-breadth gap: studios that need WellnessLiving's full feature surface get value for the higher cost; studios that don't are paying for unused capability.

 Who should choose which